solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

-1. Use an indexing provider to create a custom indexing solution for your program, which will monitor the events sent to the Noop program and store the relevant data off-chain.
+1. Use an indexing provider to create a custom indexing solution for your program, which will monitor the events sent to the Noop program and store the relevant data offchain.
-2. Build your indexing solution that stores transaction data off-chain.
+2. Build your indexing solution that stores transaction data offchain.

 For many dApps, option 2 can be a practical choice.
 Larger-scale applications, however, may need to rely on infrastructure providers to manage their indexing